drshahizan/software-engineering/project/documentation/std/sec02/alpha/readme.md

 | 9 | 11/05/2023 |  |    |  | |
 | 10 | 11/05/2023 |  |   |  | |

+## Project Objective:
+1. Simplifying the room rental procedure by making it easy for students to find available rooms, view details about the rooms, and complete the rental process without any trouble.
+The system should provide clear information about the rental terms and conditions, as well as any fees associated with the rental.

+2. Enhancing security by maintaining the security of user information and ensuring that the payment procedure is carried out safely.

+3. Streamlining administrative tasks by helping automate administrative processes like handling rental agreements, accepting payments, and producing reports.

+4. Improve user experience by providing a better user experience by offering features such as room choices, and user feedback.
+The system will ensure that any issues or concerns can be addressed in a timely manner.

+#### - Include sections such as project objectives, tasks breakdown, timeline, resource requirements, and any other relevant information you deem necessary.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.